 How to display pins

 My goal is to have completed sets of trader pins in each box.
-Currently I have 4 competed sets but I have many more started!
+Currently, I have 4 completed sets but I have many more started!
 I guess it is time to book another trip to Disney!

 Sarah Mock is a classically trained Chef and graduate of Johnson & Wales University.
 A culinary blogger for 14 years Sarah helps the home cook prepare her recipes with professional results.